Header menu logo FSharp.Formatting

 Sometimes, it is useful to first explain some code that has to be located at the end of the snippet (perhaps because it uses some definitions discussed in the middle).
 This can be done using include and define commands.

-The following snippet gets correct tool tips, even though it uses laterFunction:
+The following snippet gets the correct tooltips, even though it uses laterFunction:

 let sample = laterFunction () |> printfn "Got: %s"